bpratik01/my-agents/README.md

-Got it!
-Here's a simpler, learning-focused README for your `my-agents` repo:

----

 # My Agents

 Welcome to **My Agents**, a collection of AI agents I’m building as I explore and learn new tools and frameworks.
 This repo serves as a playground for experimenting with **PHIDATA**, **LangChain**, and **Langraph** to create and understand AI agent workflows.